gabylan12/kubeadm-vagrant/README.md

 6 - execute

-_/install/start.bash \<IP>_ for example _./install/start.bash 192.168.1.4_
+_/install/start.bash \<IP>_ for example _/install/start.bash 192.168.1.4_

-this commands start kubeadm as master and install dashboard
+this commands start kubeadm as master and install dashboard.
+You can search the ip address with the command _ip addr_.

 **Node**